transferzero/api-documentation/_docs/collection-details.md

 - Senegal(Orange) - this requires the sender to request an OTP auth code via USSD `#144#391*ORANGE_MONEY_PIN_CODE#` .
 The auth code retrieved should be included in the `otp` parameter in `in_details`.
 Uses `ussd_voucher` in `ux_flow` parameter.
 - Ivory Coast(Orange) - this requires the sender to request an OTP auth code via USSD `#144*82#` or `#144#391*ORANGE_MONEY_PIN_CODE#`.
 The auth code retrieved should be included in the `otp` parameter in `in_details`.
 Uses `ussd_voucher` in `ux_flow` parameter.
 - Ivory Coast(MTN) - On receipt of collection request, Sender dials a USSD code `*133#`  & selects option 1 (Validate withdrawal & payment) 3.
 Sender selects option to confirm 4.
 Sender enters secret code to confirm withdrawal 5.
 Sender receives sms that confirms debit is completed.
+Uses `ussd_popup` in `ux_flow` parameter

 {% capture data-raw %}